harshithavaralaxmi/CODSOFT/README.md

 Overall, the code provides a basic To-Do List application with a user-friendly interface, allowing users to add, view, and delete tasks.

+CALCULATOR:

+The provided code is a simple calculator application created using the Tkinter library in Python.
+Tkinter is used to build the graphical user interface (GUI) for the calculator.
+The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.

+Here's a breakdown of the code:

+GUI Setup:

+The GUI window is created with a title "Calculator-GeeksForGeeks."
+A frame is added to the window with a light blue background and padding.
+An entry widget is created for displaying and entering numerical values.
+Calculator Functions:

+The myclick(number) function is used to update the entry field when a number or operator button is clicked.
+The equal() function evaluates the mathematical expression entered in the entry field and displays the result.
+The clear() function clears the content of the entry field.
+Buttons:

+Number buttons (0-9) are created to input numerical values.
+Operator buttons (+, -, *, /) are provided for basic arithmetic operations.
+Clear button resets the entry field.
+Equal button calculates and displays the result.
+Grid Layout:

+Widgets are arranged in a grid layout within the frame to organize their placement in rows and columns.
+Main Loop:

+The mainloop() function is called to start the GUI and handle user interactions.
+Overall, the code implements a straightforward calculator with a user-friendly interface, allowing users to perform basic arithmetic calculations.